Background pattern

 • in patients with advanced HIV infection to help reduce the risk of infections.

-No use Zarzio
+Do not use Zarzio

-• if you are allergic to filgrastim or any of the other components of this medication (listed in section6).
+• if you are allergic to filgrastim or any of the other ingredients of this medicine (listed in section 6).

-Warnings and Precautions
+Warnings and precautions

 • osteoporosis (bone disease);

-Inform your doctor immediately during treatment with Zarzio, if:
+Tell your doctor immediately during treatment with Zarzio, if:

-Loss of Response to Filgrastim
+Loss of response to filgrastim

-If you are a stem cell donor, you must be between16and60years old.
+If you are a stem cell donor, you must be between 16 and 60 years old.

-Other Medications and Zarzio
+Other medicines and Zarzio

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Pregnancy, Breastfeeding, and Fertility
+Pregnancy, breastfeeding, and fertility

 Zarzio is not recommended during pregnancy.

-• you are pregnant or breastfeeding,
+• if you are pregnant or breastfeeding,

-• you plan to become pregnant.
+• if you plan to become pregnant.

-Driving and Operating Machines
+Driving and using machines

-Zarzio contains sorbitol (E420).
+Zarzio contains sorbitol and sodium

 3. How to use Zarzio

-You will usually receive the first dose of Zarzio at least24hours after chemotherapy and at least24hours after the bone marrow transplant.
+You will usually receive the first dose of Zarzio at least 24 hours after chemotherapy and at least 24 hours after the bone marrow transplant.

-For how long should I use Zarzio?
+For how long will you need to use Zarzio?

 Use in children